 5th – 16th November 2019

-Annie Zamero’s methodology involves photographing myself or others dressed in the costume of the chosen character; this increases a sense of personal involvement and helps to identify with the subject, enhancing the facility for character and expression.
-It also involves adopting the physicaI pose of the subject which is a technique proposed by Cecil Collins and which the artist learnt from his protoge Ruth Eisenhardt who continued his teachings after his death.
+Annie Zamero’s methodology involves photographing herself or others dressed in the costume of the chosen character; this increases a sense of personal involvement and helps to identify with the subject, enhancing the facility for character and expression.
+It also involves adopting the physical pose of the subject which is a technique proposed by Cecil Collins and which the artist learnt from his protégé, Ruth Eisenhardt, who continued his teachings after his death.
 Her influences are German Expressionists, George Condo, John Currin for “creating” people (using contemporary magazine photos in an art historical context), Rembrandt for character and costume and Mauritzio Cattelan for the political cartoon as fine art.
 Also of contextual relevance is Alison Jackson for satirising public figures.

 Annie Zamero is of Eastern European/Germanic descent, and is a self taught artist who graduated from Manchester University in BSc Physiology/Pharmacology, but since childhood was always painting and drawing to help make sense of the world.
 One of her earliest childhood memories was of her mother being straight jacketed, during a family visit to a countryside mental asylum, where her mother was a frequent patient.
 Humour became an important way to cope with difficulty, and has featured in her satirical series of paintings.

 Zamero founded The Magma Group of artists in 2011.
 She has exhibited in London, New York, Liverpool, Paris, Athens and Arizona and has been selected for the Liverpool Biennial (2016 and 2010) and the European Capital of Culture Festival (2008).
 Zamero appears in a number of published books on Stuckism, and in numerous exhibition catalogues with essays by Edward Lucie-Smith, Paul Carey-Kent, Anna McNay and Dr Chris Barlow.